FAQ’s for Sellers

 How does it work?

 You can go to our website at any time to view potential homes.
 Once you select your home type, size, and price, you can then choose the times you are looking to buy.
-If you find a home that you like, you will need to make an account before you can leave the seller a message.
+If you find a home that you like, you can leave a note on the seller's contact list.

 How much does it cost?

-There is no fee to use Selling Later as a buyer.
+Selling Later is free for buyers to use.
 However, you do need to create a free account to message a seller.
 Making an account helps to protect buyers and sellers from unwanted solicitations.

 Why do I have to make an account to message someone?